You want smart political talk without the meltdowns?

 He is a direct reflection of their failure.

-Uh it it's so true.
+It's so true.

-But you know, Brexit, we know was the kind of precursor to Trump.
+But, you know, Brexit, we know, was the kind of precursor to Trump.

-That same feeling of being not leaving.
+That same feeling of being not listened to.

 By the way, what happened to Brexit?